Bolivia travel blog by Mark Berman -

 Cerro Rico Mine Tour

-Located down the road a little from the central park I found the office of Real Deal Tours
+Located down the road a little from the central plaza I found the office of Real Deal Tours

 office, just 3 people in my group, a good number.
 The driver took us and our guide to a location where we got changed into mining cloths, overalls,